-Since the passage of the Patient Protection and Affordable Care Act (PPACA), the National Health Council (NHC) has identified the following priority areas on which to focus
+Since the passage of the Patient Protection and Affordable Care Act (ACA), the National Health Council (NHC) has identified the following priority areas on which to focus

 - A simple counting approach to decide on medications covered by state exchanges will limit patient access to medications.
-Read the NHC’s letter to Secretary of Health and Human Services Kathleen Sebelius.
+Read the NHC’s letter to Secretary of Health and Human Services Kathleen Sebelius (August 21, 2013)

 - NHC gathers signatures from more than 100 patient and health care provider organizations urging the Administration to change its policy on out-of-pocket costs that will be charged people with chronic conditions in 2014